Bill

 Bill Summary

-As introduced, requires TACIR to conduct a study of the salaries and other benefits paid to state and local law enforcement officers in this state. - Amends TCA Title 4; Title 8; Title 9 and Title 38.
+As enacted, requires TACIR to conduct a study of the salaries and other benefits paid to state and local law enforcement officers in this state; authorizes the commissioner of safety to establish a hazardous duty designation for members of the highway patrol that may be used to authorize additional compensation for designated members. - Amends TCA Title 4; Title 8; Title 9 and Title 38.

 AI Summary

-This bill requires the Tennessee Advisory Commission on Intergovernmental Relations (TACIR), a state agency that studies issues affecting local governments, to conduct a comprehensive study on the salaries and other benefits provided to both state and local law enforcement officers across Tennessee.
-The study will analyze how current compensation affects the ability of law enforcement agencies, particularly smaller city and county departments, to recruit, staff, and retain officers, and will explore potential solutions for improvement.
-It will also examine how any state-level salary increases for state law enforcement officers might impact the recruitment and retention of local officers.
-TACIR must then publish a report of its findings and recommendations, delivering it to the governor and legislative leaders by January 31, 2027, and may request information from other government entities to complete its work, using its existing resources.
-For the purposes of this study, "local law enforcement officer" includes sheriffs, deputies, police officers, chiefs, and correctional officers employed by political subdivisions, while "state law enforcement officer" refers to commissioned members of the Department of Safety, Tennessee Bureau of Investigation agents, wildlife and alcoholic beverage commission officers engaged in law enforcement, and correctional officers with law enforcement powers.
+This bill mandates that the Tennessee Advisory Commission on Intergovernmental Relations (TACIR), a state agency that studies issues between different levels of government, conduct a comprehensive study on the salaries and benefits provided to both state and local law enforcement officers across Tennessee.
+The study will analyze how current compensation affects the ability of law enforcement agencies, particularly smaller city and county departments, to recruit, staff, and retain officers, and will also examine how state salary adjustments for state law enforcement officers impact local recruitment and retention.
+TACIR is required to deliver a report of its findings and recommendations to the governor and legislative leaders by January 31, 2027, and may request information from other government entities to complete the study using existing resources.
+The bill also defines "local law enforcement officer" as a full-time, salaried employee of a political subdivision (like a sheriff, deputy, or police officer) whose main job is law enforcement or who is a correctional officer, and "state law enforcement officer" as a full-time, salaried state employee in specific roles such as the highway patrol, Tennessee Bureau of Investigation, or wildlife and alcoholic beverage commission enforcement.
+Additionally, the bill allows the commissioner of safety to create a "hazardous duty designation" for highway patrol members, which could lead to additional compensation for those designated.

 Committee Categories